 Repurposing is the one of the best ways for anyone with a business to maximize their exposure to the world through social media.
-There are 3 big myths about repurposing that people still believe.
-Let’s dispel those myths today.
+There are 3 big myths about repurposing online content that people still believe.
+Let’s dispel those myths right now.

 Myth #1: “Repurposing Is Only For Information Marketers”

 Most people assume that they are not information marketers.
 The fact is, everyone who is selling something, on- or offline, is an information marketer.
 I make money from information marketing.

 I’m a teacher, so I do three things well: I create curriculum; I deliver curriculum; and then I teach other people to do the same through coaching and consulting.
 I make money from circulating information.